Latent tuberculosis: Heaf test

 The Heaf test was first described in 1951.
-The test uses a Heaf gun with disposable single-use heads; each head has six needles arranged in a circle.
-There are standard heads and pediatric heads: the standard head is used on all patients aged 2 years and older; the pediatric head is for infants under the age of 2 years old.
-For the standard head, the needles protrude 2 mm when the gun is actuated; for the pediatric heads, the needles protrude 1 mm.
-Skin is cleaned with alcohol, then tuberculin (100,000 units/mL) is evenly smeared on the skin (about 0.1 mL); the gun is then applied to the skin and fired.
-The excess solution is then wiped off and a waterproof ink mark is drawn around the injection site.
-The test is read 2 to 7 days later.
+This test uses a Heaf gun with disposable single-use heads; each head contains six needles arranged in a circle.
+There are standard heads and pediatric heads: the standard head is used on all patients aged 2 and older; the pediatric head is for infants under the age of 2.
+For the standard head, the needles protrude 2mm when the gun is actuated; for the pediatric heads, the needles protrude 1mm.
+The skin is first cleaned with alcohol, and then tuberculin (100,000 units/mL) is evenly smeared on the skin (about 0.1mL); the gun is then applied to the skin and fired.
+Any excess solution is then wiped off, and a waterproof ink mark is drawn around the injection site.
+The test response is read 2 to 7 days later, using the following guide: